 The MBLWHOI Library's leadership goes beyond Woods Hole as:

-- a founding member of the Biodiversity Heritage Library, a consortium of 12 museums and libraries that cooperate to digitize and make available the legacy literature of biodiversity;
+- a founding member of the Biodiversity Heritage Library, a global consortium of 55 museums and libraries that cooperate to digitize and make available the legacy literature of biodiversity;

 - a founding member of the groundbreaking virtual Bioscience Consortium, which includes the American Museum of Natural History, Rockefeller University, the Cold Spring Harbor Laboratory, and New York Botanical Garden;